nrsiward/test1/README.md

 `pip install --user fontmake`

-If you want to isolate all the libraries fontmake needs, you can install it in a virtual environment and run this script there.
-A virtual environment won't work simply with smith.
+If you want to isolate all eleven of the libraries fontmake needs, you can install it in a virtual environment and run the scripts there.
+Please note that a virtual environment won't work simply with smith.